jeffrafter/errorkit/README.md

     $ rails db:migrate

-You can override the default configuration in config/initializers/errorkit.rb.
+You can override the default configuration in `config/initializers/errorkit.rb`.
+You'll want to change the

+    config.mailer_recipients = ["you@example.com"]

+and:

+    config.mailer_sender = ["errors@example.com"]

 ## Custom Views